selkies-project/docker-nvidia-glx-desktop/README.md

 ---
 This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
 Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).

-This work was supported in part by NSF awards CNS-1730158, ACI-1540112, ACI-1541349, OAC-1826967, OAC-2112167, CNS-2120019, the University of California Office of the President, and the University of California San Diego's California Institute for Telecommunications and Information Technology/Qualcomm Institute.
+This work was supported in part by National Science Foundation (NSF) awards CNS-1730158, ACI-1540112, ACI-1541349, OAC-1826967, OAC-2112167, CNS-2100237, CNS-2120019, the University of California Office of the President, and the University of California San Diego's California Institute for Telecommunications and Information Technology/Qualcomm Institute.
 Thanks to CENIC for the 100Gbps networks.